 Today, we have this completely backwards (in my opinion).

 RELIGION: The next hot-button issue is religion.
 At its most basic level is whether there is a God (or gods) or not.
 As I explained above, I don't have the faith to believe in any supreme being(s) and I lack the faith to believe that there isn't one (or more), much less care whether they are sexed or sexless.
 Nothing is zero or 100 percent.
-As a result, I lead my life as if there is a god (or gods) and mostly adhere to the mythical Golden Rule as my guide in life.
+As a result, I lead my life as if there may be a god (or gods) and mostly adhere to the mythical Golden Rule as my guide in life.
 To believe, or to not believe, I respect your rights to your own opinions, no matter what they might be (even if I don't agree with your religion at all).
 I view religion as the application of a philosophy to our personal lives, although the experts will tell you that this is not the case.
 Since we are not rational animals, we rationalize our behavior with justifications drawn from a mix of religious and philosophical teachings.
 This, in my mind, is called "situational morality," and it helps us to live with ourselves.
 My favorite religious quote is:

 "Do unto others as you would have them do unto you."